 - trouble waking up, even when another person tries to wake them

-On average, people who develop severe symptoms, such as shortness of breath, do so within 8 days of other symptoms first appearing.
+On average, people who develop severe symptoms, such as shortness of breath, do so within

 People with preexisting medical conditions may notice that their symptoms get worse.